ValtteriVu/pill-dispenser-project/README.md

 -Our pill dispenser can help elderly people to take their medicine on time.

 # Features
--Pill detection via sensor input
+#Pill detection via sensor input
--LED indicators for system status (e.g. waiting for action, ready, error)
+#LED indicators for system status (e.g. waiting for action, ready, error)

 # Tools used
 Raspberry Pi Pico